govtrack/govtrack.us-web/README.md

     service nginx restart
     service supervisor restart
     certbot # and follow prompts, but without the HTTP redirect because we already have it

+Currently I had to modify gunicorn source code at `.venv/lib/python3.8/site-packages/gunicorn/workers/sync.py` to fix a crash on first page load.

 To scrape and load new data, you'll need to set up the `congress` project.